fuxianghuang1/SGP/README.md

-# [TCSVT2023] SGP:Stochastic Gradient Perturbation: An Implicit Regularizer for Person Re-Identification
+# [TCSVT2023] SGP: Stochastic Gradient Perturbation: An Implicit Regularizer for Person Re-Identification

 - The [paper](https://ieeexplore.ieee.org/document/10081020) is accepted at IEEE Transactions on Circuits and Systems for Video Technology, 2023